eljam3239/flutter_star/README.md

 TSP100iv wired to cash drawer can open cash drawer upon completion of print jobs over LAN.
 Same with builtin mPop cash drawer.

 Set the auto-connect to off in a bluetooth printer's bluetooth settings in the quick start app if you want to connect a tablet to that printer over usb.
 Otherwise wired can't be connected.

 Switch the printer off and turn back on if plugging a usb into the printer doesn't work after it was previously connected via bluetooth.

+Same goes for using bluetooth after it was used for wired: unplug the wired device, power the printer off and on again, then you'll be able to connect via Bluetooth.
+The tsp100ivsk could print over Bluetooth and usb without a power cycle when connected to the android tablet.

 TODO:
 1. Test usb ios implementation once I have a device that supports it.
-2.

 ## Setup Instructions
 iOS: